manub/shortener/README.md

 This is just an opportunity for the author to experiment with different tools and frameworks, starting with something really simple.
 New features may be added from time to time!

 ###I want to use it.
 Is it live?
-The application is currently deployed at http://shortener.manub.net - have a try.
+The application is currently deployed on Heroku and you can try shortening your URL by posting to http://shortener.manub.net/url - an HTML page is coming soon.

 ###You surely don't want a url shortener without a web interface...
 You're right.
 There will be one :)